LlamaLibrarian/QB_Connect4/README.md

 # QB_Connect4

-A Connect4 game board, runs in QBASIC.
+A minimalist Connect4 game board, runs in QBASIC.

 - player input number >= 1000 for a new game;
     input negative number to exit game;